aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-6-ireland-covid19-dropping.md

 ---
-title: 'Covid-19 figures in Ireland appear to drop...'
+title: 'Ireland Covid-19 figures drop, but then... they've dropped before'
 tags:
   - Coronavirus
   - Data
   - Ireland
 ---

-## Ireland figures drop, but then... they've dropped before

 Figures from the European Centre for Disease Control and Prevention show a drop in cases, and in deaths as of the morning of Sunday April 5.
 In the past, this has simply been a temporary blip in an otherwise uninterrupted upwards trajectory.